sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Django follows the MVC pattern closely, however it does implement it's own logic in the implementation.
 Because the "C" is handled by the framework itself and most of the excitement in Django happens in models, templates and views, Django is often referred to as an *MTV framework*.

-In the MTV development pattern,
+In the MTV development pattern:

 * *M* stands for "Model," the data access layer.
 This layer contains anything and everything about the data: how to access it, how to validate